Coming from JavaScript

 Pattern matching

-Pattern matching replaces if/else chains, switch statements, and optional chaining with a single, powerful construct.
-You destructure values and the compiler ensures you handle every possible case.
-No default fallthrough, no forgotten branches.
+Pattern matching folds if/else chains, switch statements, and optional chaining into one construct.
+You destructure a value, and the compiler checks that every case is handled.
+No accidental fallthrough, no branch left behind.

 [match result